Published:

 LIV Golf Players

-While the list of LIV Golf players does appear to be growing, the standout signing has been Phil Mickelson.
-The six-time major winner was linked to the tournament as early as February 2022, after biographer Alan Shipnuck published comments where Mickelson was highly critical of the PGA Tour.
 Contention started to heat up when fans pointed out that the LIV Golf tournament was backed by the controversial Saudi Government, which many believe was behind the assassination of Washington Post journalist Jamal Khashoggi, alongside further accusations of human rights violations.
-In June 2022, LIV Golf CEO Greg Norman confirmed that Mickelson would play the first event in London, with his contract worth a reported USD$200 million.
+In June 2022, LIV Golf CEO Greg Norman confirmed that Mickelson would play in the first event in London, with his contract reportedly worth USD$200 million.

 The LIV Golf Tournament Controversy

 As alluded to, the LIV Golf League has been fraught with contention since the concept was first floated.
-Not only a blatant attack on the traditionalists of the PGA circuit, the tour is also financed by the Public Investment Fund, the sovereign wealth fund of Saudi Arabia.
-As a result, many golf fans have been quick to hurl criticism at the event, with human rights groups arguing the tour is an example of sportswashing’, suggesting LIV Golf is part of Saudi Arabia’s political strategy of cleansing their global image.
+Not only a blatant attack on the traditionalists of the PGA circuit, but the tour is also financed by the Public Investment Fund, the sovereign wealth fund of Saudi Arabia.
+As a result, many golf fans have been quick to hurl criticism at the event, with human rights groups arguing the tour is an example of sportswashing, suggesting LIV Golf is part of Saudi Arabia’s political strategy of cleansing its global image.
 More recently, the country unveiled plans to build a 100 per cent renewable utopia capable of accommodating nine million residents, with global reactions equally critical.

 Much of the controversy stems from the Saudi Government and Crown Prince Mohammed bin Salman’s involvement in the murder of Washington Post journalist Jamal Khashoggi.
 The Saudi family has also been accused of being involved with the 9/11 attacks in New York, prompting widespread condemnation of the event.
 Further contention erupted when a group of almost 2,500 survivors of family members killed or injured during the September 11 attacks wrote an open letter to PGA Tour golfers, thanking them for not defecting to LIV Golf.